 Vercel Middleware Integration

-Vercel is a cloud platform that allows to deploy Web applications to the cloud.
-It is a great platform for deploying static sites, serverless functions, and full-stack applications.
+Vercel is a cloud platform that allows to deploy JavaScript-based applications to the cloud.
+It is a great platform for deploying serverless functions or full-stack applications.
 This page explains how to integrate redirection.io with a Vercel application.

 In order to install redirection.io in your application hosted on Vercel, there are mainly two options: